By using this site, you agree to the Privacy Policy and Terms of Use.

 3. Fraud Detection

 Speaker identification plays a vital role in detecting and preventing fraud, particularly in telecommunication and financial services.
-Voice biometrics are increasingly used for secure authentication, helping to verify the identity of callers in banking or customer service scenarios.
+Voice biometrics are increasingly used for secure authenticationVerifying the identity of a user, process, or device, often as a prerequisite to allowing access to resources in an information system.
+More, helping to verify the identity of callers in banking or customer service scenarios.

 The Future of Speaker Identification in Forensic Science